AssetMark | Blog

 The Fundamentals of a Financial Advisor Marketing Plan

-Most of the challenges we described above (such as struggling to translate goals into actions or vice versa) result due to a lack of initial planning.
+Most of the challenges we described above (such as struggling to translate goals into actions or vice versa) result from a lack of initial planning.
 We go into detail about what makes for a good business plan in our blog post, Gaining an Edge: 5 Key Elements to a Financial Advisor's Business Plan, but broadly, you’ll want to build a plan that captures these elements:

 1. Your Vision: What’s your desired end state?
 This doesn’t have to be precise.
 For many advisors, their future vision might simply be one where their practice has a greater AUM in five years.

-2. Your Objectives and Goals: Here you’ll take your vision and break it down into more specific pieces, such as attracting five new clients a year from now, 10 in the next year, and so on.
+2. Your Objectives and Goals: Here you’ll take your vision and break it down into more specific pieces, such as attracting five new clients a year from now, ten in the next year, and so on.

 To put it all together, let’s consider a hypothetical.